Addition and Subtraction of Vectors

 Activity 1.
 Switch from component- to magnitude-angle representation of a vector

-Determine the magnitude and the angle with respective to the positive x-axis for the following vectors.
+Calculate the magnitude and the angle with respect to the positive x-axis for the following vectors.
 Check with the simulation to confirm your result.

 Question: For the second vector, did you get the same angle as the simulation showed?

 For the vectors , , and , calculate the components, the magnitude, and the direction of each vector given in the table.

 Question: Were your results confirmed by the simulation?